Spanish translation services to be offered at 2022 Arkansas Election polls

 Arkansas United will host a "Party at the Polls" on Saturday, Nov.
 5 in Benton, Washington, and Pulaski Counties.
 The organization will have Spanish translators available at key early voting polling to assist Hispanic voters.

+"A lot of young adults, Hispanic, in adults, they're able to vote in their parents can't.
+So the message is like, you're representing the voice of your family members and those who can't vote," said Palma

+"Even if you're not involved in politics, politics revolves around everything that is going on around us.
+So it's really important that you become aware of the issues and how they impact you and then going and making a decision on who you think would better represent you, your family, your community."

-The event will be held from 10 a.m. - 4 p.m. at the following locations:
+The event will be held from 10 a.m. until 4 p.m. at the following locations:

 Benton County: Benton County Election Commission Building at 2109 W Walnut St., Rogers, AR 72756